JeffersonLab/cnm/README.md

 ---

 ## Overview
-The CEBAF nomenclature application allows staff to use a shared naming system for machine components.
+The CEBAF nomenclature application allows staff to manage a shared naming system for machine components.

 ## Quick Start with Compose
 1. Grab project